soutogustavo/ds-snippets/visualization-seaborn-legendPosition/README.md

 You can visualize this notebook using **nbviewer**. <br><br>
 It can be checked at
-<a href="https://nbviewer.org/github/soutogustavo/Data-Science-Resources/blob/main/visualization-seaborn-legendPosition/visualization-seaborn-legposition.ipynb" target="_blank">Legend Position notebook at Nbviewer</a>
+<a href="https://nbviewer.org/github/soutogustavo/Data-Science-Resources/blob/main/visualization-seaborn-legendPosition/visualization-seaborn-legposition.ipynb" target="_blank" rel="noopener noreferrer">Legend Position notebook at Nbviewer</a>

 </br>
 :rotating_light: </br>